swarnimstrange/Leet-150/039- Longest Palindromic Substring/README.md

 Step 3: Then check for its before and after elements, if both are same update both variable.
 Step 4: Keep running the loop till we are getting equal on both side.
 Step 5: Compare the maxLen with current window len and update maxLen accordingly.
-Step 6: For odd take botg left and right same, for even take both left and right adjacent.
+Step 6: For odd take both left and right same, for even take both left and right adjacent.
 </pre>

 <h3> Code in Python </h3>